 Things changed, the Allies won, the day/night.
 Ste.
-Mère-Église was the first town liberated by the Allies on June 6, 1944.
+Mère-Églisewas the first town liberated by the Allies on June 6, 1944.
 D-Day.
-It was a vital victory for the Allies, for the French, and really, for the world.
+It was a vital victory for the Allies, for the French, and for the world.

 John, Dad, Jacob and I sat at a table, excitedly talking about our tour of the town.
 Ste.
-Mère-Église is seriously cool.
+Mère-Église is seriously cool for all ages.
 There are still parachutes hanging in trees, on buildings.
 It is still a real town, but it is also a memorial to the men who fought and died there, and a place that welcomes veterans with affection and gratitude.
-Unlike much of France, the folks in Normandy truly remember.
-And they love Americans.
+Unlike much of France, the folks in Normandy remember.
+They made us feel very welcome

 So sitting there at the table having a drink, we enthusiastically recounted what we’d seen so far.
 With two history buffs in the group, Jacob and I learned a lot from John and Dad.
 Placards explain the events of the night so that it is easily followed.
-We were all so excited, chatting about the history, explaining more to Jacob.
+We chatted about the history, explaining more to Jacob.
 We had seen so much already, and it was only our first night!
 The next day, we would visit the beaches.
 We were excited.

 A man standing at the bar behind us was pretty excited too.
 Quite animated, in fact.
 But perhaps that was just because he had had three or four drinks too many.

 “Damn, if I had it to do over again,” blared the drunk American at the bar.
 He followed it up with a string of obscenities that made my Dad, the sailor, blush.
 Then the drunk caught sight of me and 7-year-old Jacob.
 He wandered over to us and offered us his apologies.
 We politely accepted them.
 But he didn’t seem to take “no problem” as an answer.
 He introduced himself as Howard Something-or-other, and stood talking with us about how he had retired to Normandy.